Haughley: Haughley Market

 Haughley was once the location of a market, predating that of nearby Stowmarket.

 Before the Norman conquest in 1066, an "old Saxon market" was situated outside the outer bailey of Haughley Castle, in Duke Street next to the entrance to Castle Farm.
 After the conquest, the market moved to the current site of the village green.
 The formal grant of a Saturday market was given on 4 August 1227 by Henry III to Hubert de Burgh, then Lord of the Manor.
 At that time the outer bailey ditch was being filled in and houses erected upon it (i.e. The Post Office to the White House (Crown Hall) row of properties).

 The market was extensive, and carefully regulated; traders — including one "William Hoxon" in 1464 from Stowmarket — were fined as late as the reign of James I for lying in wait to sell meat and eggs outside the bounds of the market.
 Butchers from Stowmarket were fined in 1540 for selling meat outside the market on market day to the tune of 3s 6d.

 By 1500 the market place was surrounded on all sides by buildings backing on to Market Street (today known as Old Street) and Dial Farm.
 Haughley House, formerly known as the “Tumbledown Poor House”, is a remnant of two houses as an end of terrace and the only remaining row of the south side of the market place.
 The Angel Inn and the Crown Inn faced directly into the market, which had at least 40 stall placements of around 15 ft square.
 Today only one side survives and one building on another side, the Bakehouse - like the Bakehouse, the Counting House and Antrim House deeds similarly described themselves as "stalls".
 A continuation of properties either side of the Bakehouse to the village pump can be noted today by the different height of the banks of village green along the trackway.
+The properties on the south side of the market place gradually fell into disrepair and were demolished leaving only an end-of-terrace property known as the 'Tumbledown Poorhouse'; these remnants were remodelled into today's Haughley House, a bed and breakfast business.

 Over time, properties and stalls became "wasted" - derelict.
 From the mid 17th century, the market declined and following a great fire in the village in 1710, "Stowmarket rose from the ashes".
 In 1855 the market was discontinued, and the space became a village green by grant of enclosure.